A quick guide to Americans buying in France

 You may be able to obtain a fixed rate mortgage of 1.95% over 15 years.

-American passport holders are not required to obtain a visa prior to visiting France as a tourist, for up to 90 days.
+American passport holders are not required to obtain a visa prior to visiting France as a tourist, for a stay of up to 90 days.

 Should you wish to stay in France for more than 90 days, then you will be required to obtain a Long Stay visa.